bring/developer-site/_posts/2019-10-06-sentry-usage-in-react-application.md

 - Logging the following HTTP status ```400, 401, 404, 204``` from API errors in Sentry doesn't help much in high usage application.
 Created more noise in the Slack channel and high usage resulted application consume more memory in Sentry.io which would disturb monthly usage limit
 - Before decide logging custom exception or message consider the frequency of backend errors and based on criticality and nature of the application
 - Log Internal Server Error(500) if you feel useful to detect the user experience
+- While initializing sentry.
+You can pass ``ignoreErrors`` option to ignore the known errors which cannot be fixed and ``blacklistUrls`` option to ignore external URLs which is out of application scope
 - Do not append the key identifiers such as consignment number, customer identifier or any other details in exception message which will prevent the grouping issues done by Sentry internally
-- Instead you can use `Raven.setUserContext` or `setTagContent` methods or add additional info debugging in JSON format in `captureException` & `captureMessage` methods in optional parameter which would help in debug the issue or user info as mentioned in the above section
+- Instead use Sentry context methods or add additional info debugging in JSON format in `captureException` & `captureMessage` methods in optional parameter which would help in debug the issue or user info as mentioned in the above section
 - You can define log level while logging custom exception which helps to identify the criticality
 - Providing Git release details to Sentry gives us advantage to view source map whenever issue start occuring
 - React 16 has introduced `Error Boundaries ` which catches JavaScript errors anywhere in component tree, we can capture error details to Sentry, and display a fallback UI instead of the component tree that crashed.

 ## Conclusion